 Dead Period: November 8 (7a.m.)-10 (7a.m.), 2021

 Year-round recruiting permitted

 Sure, getting a verbal offer is exciting, but signing the National Letter of Intent (NLI) makes it official—and even better, it marks the end of your recruiting journey.
-For all Division 1 sports, except for football and basketball, the signing period for seniors starts November 13, 2019 and ends August 1, 2020.
 The NLI acts as a binding contract between a prospective student-athlete and the college: the student-athlete is solidifying their commitment to the school and in return, the college is promising to provide an athletic scholarship for that academic year.

-The 2019-20 school year is the first year that all athletes (outside of football and basketball) can begin signing the NLI and securing their scholarships on November 13, 2019 and continue to sign through August 1, 2020.
+The 2019-20 school year is the first year that all athletes (outside of football and basketball) can begin signing the NLI and securing their scholarships on the same date.
 Previously, there was an early signing period, followed by a break, and then a regular signing period in the second half of senior year.
 As a result of this change, more and more recruits are signing their NLI earlier than before and committing in the first half of senior year.